MichalSoltysikSOC/ActiveEndpointInspectorSuite/README.md

 (5) Designed for baseline creation followed by delta-based threat hunting.

+(6) Uses a persistent color legend and consistent row coloring across all modules to clearly distinguish baseline state from post-baseline changes.

-(6) Supports exporting module results to CSV files for reporting, investigation, and offline analysis.
+(7) Supports exporting module results to CSV files for reporting, investigation, and offline analysis.

 <br>